skout90/knex-logger/README.md

-## Modify by Fork
+## Modified by Fork
+Show complete query by binding like below.

 > select "bglam".* from "bglam" where "bglam"."id" = 12 and "bglam"."name" = 'junho' limit 1

-show complete query by binding.

 # knex-logger